 - RDNG 7493.
 Reading and Writing Capstone Serves as both the review and comprehensive examination of program content with a focus on developing descriptive, analytical, and reflective writings that demonstrate effective applications of practices for literacy instruction.
 Must be taken in final semester of coursework.
 Restricted to EdS in Reading majors. - RDNG 7543.
 New Literacies An overview of theoretical and pedagogical frameworks of the New Literacies with an emphasis on the intersection of student lives, culture, and technology.
-Restricted to Ed.S.-Reading Candidates or graduate students with permission of the instructor.
-Prerequisite: RDNG 6313 Theory and Practice in Teaching Reading (or equivalent). - RDNG 7613.
+Restricted to Ed.S.-Reading Candidates or graduate students with instructor permission.
+Prerequisite: RDNG 6313 Theory and Practice in Teaching Reading (or equivalent). - RDNG 7573.
+Action Research in Literacy Education Examination of theory and practice in action research as applied to literacy education with practical application in literacy settings.
+Pre-requisite: Admission to MSE-Reading program or instrutor permission; ELFN 6773. - RDNG 7613.
 Survey of Quantitative and Qualitative Literacy Research An overview of research design, framework, and methodological approaches that spans qualitative and quantitative paradigms, including a mixed methods approach, within the context of literacy.
-Restricted to Ed.S Candidates or graduate students with permission of the instructor Prerequisite: ELFN 6773, Statistics and Research (or equivalent). - RDNG 7643.
+Restricted to Ed.S Candidates or graduate students with instructor permission Prerequisite: ELFN 6773, Statistics and Research (or equivalent). - RDNG 7643.
 Social Foundations of Literacy An overview of the social foundations of literacy within the context of sociocultural and sociopolitical theory.
 Limited to MSE-Reading and Ed.S.-Reading students or approval of the instructor.
 Prerequisite: RDNG 6313 Theory and Practice in Teaching Reading (or equivalent). - RDNG 7653.
-Advanced Studies in Reading Comprehension

-An in-depth examination of the dimensions of understanding in literacy learning, the complexities of comprehension strategy instruction as they pertain to the learning of essential concepts, and how they impact literacy learning environments and professional development for teachers.
-Restricted to Ed.S Reading Candidates or graduate students with permission of the instructor.
+Advanced Studies in Reading Comprehension An in-depth examination of the dimensions of understanding in literacy learning, the complexities of comprehension strategy instruction as they pertain to the learning of essential concepts, and how they impact literacy learning environments and professional development for teachers.
+Restricted to Ed.S Reading Candidates or graduate students with instructor permission.